nikyan/AIHCND_C2_Starter/FDA_Submission_Template.md

 * The training and validation dataset are stratified by Pneumonia class i.e. there are equal number of Pneumonia and Non-Pneumonia cases in training and validation dataset.
 * No augmentation is performed on the validation dataset.
-* The validation dataset is standardized using training data's mean and standard deviation.

 ### 5. Ground Truth